firecmsco/firecms/website/blog/2021-09-16-exciting_times.md

 Router 6), or how you display the different parts, such as the side dialogs, or add your own.

+You are now free to integrate the new `FireCMS` component and reuse all the internal components, combine them with your own, build your own custom themes or custom backend implementations.

 ## Separation of concerns

-In the process of having a cleaner code, all the code related to Firebase has been isolated into 3 components, one for authentication (auth controller), one for the data source and one for storage.
+In the process of having a cleaner code, all the code related to Firebase has been isolated into 3 components, one for authentication, one for the data source and one for storage.
 These components are abstracted away behind their respective interfaces.
 This means you can replace any of those parts with your custom implementation!

-We have two new types (besides the already existing `AuthController`), that abstract away the services provided by Firebase:
+We have three new types that abstract away the services provided by Firebase:
+- [`AuthDelegate`](../docs/api/interfaces/datasource), in charge of handling
+  the auth operation such as login or sign out, and build the logged-in user.
 - [`DataSource`](../docs/api/interfaces/datasource), in charge of handling data operation (fetch, listen, save, delete).
 - [`StorageSource`](../docs/api/interfaces/storagesource), in charge of dealing